 Maldives because it secluded on a little island, the views are breathtaking and it is very romantic.
 Dubai because we flew via Emirates so it was a stopover destination anyway, therefore the flights had already been paid for so a hotel was only a additional cost and it would be nice to have few days of contrast to Maldives by visiting a city.

-Before I got married, I didn’t know you could do two holidays in one package.
+Before I got married, I did not know you could visit two destinations in one package.
 I thought it would be complicated and you would have to book the hotels, flights and transfers separately.
 I spent ages searching for the right destinations.
 I knew I wanted to go to two countries.
 I also knew I wanted to go somewhere, that was a “honeymoon” destination as my first stop and a city, for my second stop.

-I rang around to see which tour operator I wanted to book with and what the best quotes they could give me.
+I phoned numerous tour operators to see what the best quotes they could give me.
 Finally, I settled to go with Hayes and Jarvis.
 I told them my budget and that I wanted to do Dubai after Maldives, not before, like some packages that were advertised.
 I chose to do 7 nights in Maldives and 3 nights in Dubai.
 Transfers were included and flights were with Emirates.

 We stayed in Meeru Island in Maldives and Movenpick Hotel Bur Dubai.

 I really hate flying.
 I am scared of heights and I have watched too many Air Crash Investigations (silly me!).
 I am literally holding on to my dear life and praying throughout the whole journey.
 However, I did not mind flying with Emirates.
 I still disliked being in the air, but the food was lovely, the entertainment was really good and the seats were somewhat comfy so it did make flying more bearable.
 Therefore, I always try to look out for a Emirates flight where ever possible.

 Review: Meeru Island